glynnforrest/salt-box/README.md

 # Salt Box

-SaltStack states for setting up your computer.
+SaltStack states to your development machines, in the style of Github's boxen.

-Two files are required:
+You need to provide your own top and pillar files:

 * `salt/top.sls` to tell salt what states you want
-* `pillar/config.sls` to configure them
+* `pillar/top.sls` to define pillar data, plus any files that

+These files aren't included in this repo, since they could contain private data.

-Ideally, these files would come from a private git repository somewhere, which you then symlink to.
+Ideally, they would come from a private git repository which you could symlink to.

+Have a look at `salt/example_top.sls` and `pillar/example_top.sls` for more information.

 ## Usage

-For a fresh install:
+### Initial setup

+* Install git and clone this repository
-* Run the bootstrap script for your OS to install saltstack and clone this repo, e.g. `curl https://raw.githubusercontent.com/glynnforrest/salt-box/master/bin/install_mac.sh`
+* Run `./bin/install` to install and configure Salt
-* Add `salt/top.sls` and `pillar/config.sls` to this repo.
+* Add `salt/top.sls`, `pillar/top.sls`, and any required pillar files to this repo
-* Run everything with `sudo salt-call state.highstate`.
+* Provision everything with `sudo salt-call state.highstate`

+### Updating

+* `git pull`
+* Adjust your top files as needed
+* `sudo salt-call state.highstate`

 ## Supported platforms